Espresso-Aficionados/website/recommendations/entry-machines.md

 #### Cons:
 - Similar cons to the Infuser
-- Grinder is not particularly easy to dial in and is faily unreliable
+- Grinder is not particularly easy to dial in and is fairly unreliable